shamaps/Leap_Mentor_Orbit_backend/README.md

 - `__tests__/integration/routes/`, `__tests__/integration/repository/` — exercise real
   Express routers / Mongoose models against an in-memory MongoDB (`mongodb-memory-server`), with the controller layer mocked for route tests.
-- `__tests__/smoke/` — hits the real `app.js` end-to-end (real middleware, real
-  controllers, in-memory DB) across the documented route surface, asserting only that each route responds without a 404/500.
-Intended to run first in CI, before the slower full suite, to catch wiring breaks (bad DI registration, undefined constants, broken imports) that a controller-mocked integration test can't see.
 - `__tests__/fixtures/createTestData.js` — shared factories built on the real Mongoose models (not hand-rolled mini-schemas), so integration tests can't drift from production validation rules.

-As of the last full run: 147+ suites, 400+ tests passing, ~67% statement coverage / ~42% branch coverage.
-No automated E2E (browser-level) or load-testing suite exists yet.

 ---